-Growing herbs as part of your garden: a permaculture approach
+Making herbs part of your garden: a permaculture approach

 ‘Arp’ rosemary grows as a hedge around the vegetable garden.
 It adds visual interest all year long, and supplies plenty for the kitchen and my micro market garden

-It means that instead of planting your herbs in a single, designated area, your herbs are part of your entire garden.
+It means that instead of planting your herbs in a single, designated area, your herbs are planted within the rest of your garden.
 Here’s some examples of how that might work.

 - using a perennial variety of rosemary as a hedge to border your vegetable patch or a flower bed

 - planting a border of hardy thyme around a flower bed or along the edge of a vegetable bed

 - putting perennial sage in with other sun-loving ornamental perennials or annuals

 - seeding annual herbs like basil or parsley* in an ornamental flower bed or companion planting them among vegetables